lpgn/advanced-homeassistant-mcp/README.md

 ## 🤝 Contributing

-We love community input!
+I love community input!
 Here's how to help:

 1. 🍴 Fork the repository
 2. 🌿 Create a feature branch